The Delgados

-The Delgados are a Scottish indie rock band formed in Glasgow in 1994.
+The Delgados were a Scottish indie rock band formed in Glasgow in 1994.
 The band is composed of Alun Woodward (vocals, guitar), Emma Pollock (vocals, guitar), Stewart Henderson (bass guitar), and Paul Savage (drums).

 Biography

 The band was formed after friends Woodward, Henderson and Savage were ejected from the band Bubblegum.
 Joined by Savage's then-girlfriend (and later wife) Pollock, the band named themselves after Pedro Delgado, a Spanish former professional road bicycle racer who won the 1988 Tour de France.

 Their first commercial release came with the inclusion of their track "Liquidation Girl" on the compilation album Skookum Chief Powered Teenage Zit Rock Angst by Nardwuar.
 Instead of signing to a record label, the band started their own, Chemikal Underground, on which they released their own records and also some from other local bands, among them Mogwai and Arab Strap.
 Chemikal Underground's first release was the Delgados first single "Monica Webster"/"Brand New Car".
 The single caught the attention of BBC Radio 1 disc jockey (DJ) John Peel, and the band quickly became one of his favourites, going on to record seven sessions for his show.

 The cost of Chemikal Underground's second release, the single "Disco Nation 45" by Bis, left the cash-strapped label unable to afford another release by the Delgados, so their next release "Lazarwalker" came from the London-based Radar Records.
 Tempted by Radar to a five-album deal, the band declined, instead poaching their A&R contact, Graeme Beattie, for work at Chemikal Underground.

 Another single, "Cinecentre" followed in early 1996 as the band juggled work at the label with several tours, and recorded their debut studio album.
 The band released two more singles, this time taken from their album Domestiques (also a cycling reference) released in November 1996.
 The song "Under Canvas, Under Wraps" being voted number three in John Peel's Festive Fifty that year.

 The band released their second studio album in 1998, Peloton – another cycling reference.
 The single "Pull the Wires from the Wall" gave the Delgados their first charting single in the UK Singles Chart, reaching number 69.
 The band's close relationship with Peel continued, with "Pull the Wires from the Wall" voted to number one in the Festive Fifty (it would also make the all time chart made in 2000).